rayzr522/maven-repo/index.md

 </dependency>
 ```

+## Disclaimer

+I have various dependencies in here which are NOT MY OWN.
+I take no credit for them.
+I simply have them here because I needed to reference them in my own projects and I could not find a proper Maven repository for them.
+If anyone has an issue with a dependency I have in this repo, please open an issue to let me know and I will take appropriate action.

 ## Support

 For any problems or questions, please [join Rayzr's Discord server](https://discord.io/rayzrdevofficial)!
 We're more than happy to help.